McGregor, British Columbia: Transportation

-A trackside signpost marks the flag stop for Via Rail's Jasper – Prince Rupert train.
-The immediate Via Rail stops are Upper Fraser to the northwest and Sinclair Mills to the southeast.
+A trackside signpost marks McGregor station, a flag stop for Via Rail's Jasper – Prince Rupert train.

 History

-Railway & Hansard Bridge
+Railway and Hansard Bridge

 The Lund-Rogers Construction Company ran camps at the previously designated Miles 186 and 187, with the former as headquarters.
 The Grand Trunk Pacific Railway (later the CNR) Hansard Bridge spans at Mile 99.1, Fraser Subdivision (formerly about Mile 188.5, though a contemporary article inadvertently quoted the camp location).
 The low-level railway bridges at Dome Creek and this crossing curtailed the previous steamboat navigation, which triggered a response from the Barnard steamboat management.

 Foley, Welch and Stewart, the prime contractor, operated on a cost plus basis.
 Russell R. Walker (1888–1973), a photographer of the era, observed tunnel work opposite Hansard on the north bank of the Fraser just west of the railway bridge.
 He suspected graft and corruption because it was nowhere near where the mainline would run.
 In a similar vein, William (Bill) Bellos (c.1887–1989), a construction worker at the time, mentions a tunnel cave-in at the faraway McGregor River, which is 11 mi west beyond McGregor on the north bank.